 THC is widely known as a tool to help you get to sleep, but what is it about the compound that actually aids slumber?

-THC has been established as a strong sedative for a long time.
-A study* conducted by Block et al. for the Journal of Pharmacology, Biochemistry, and Behavior, found that the stronger a strain of marijuana is and the more high it gets you – and thus, the higher the quantity of THC – the better it is at putting you to sleep.
+THC is well-established as a strong sedative.
+A study for the Journal of Pharmacology, Biochemistry, and Behavior found that the stronger a strain of marijuana is (i.e. the higher the quantity of THC), the better it is at putting you to sleep.

-The chemical reasons for this are to due to the way in which THC interacts with the CB1 receptor, as well as triggering the melatonin producers in the brain.
+The chemical reasons for this are to due to the way in which THC interacts with the CB1 receptor, as well how it triggers melatonin production in the brain.
 This all combines to create an effect that helps you get to sleep.

 When it’s time to sleep, the human body produces a number of different hormones and chemicals, melatonin being the most well known, that help settle the body into the state necessary for sleep.